jbh/jbh.github.io/_posts/2017-04-21-Apigility-with-OAuth2-on-IBM-i.md

      * getUser
      *
      * Simply gets the user's information.
 At this point, the user is being retrieved in order to test the password
      * with checkPassword.
-If the user isn't found in the OAUTH_USERS table, it will fallback to the signon table for
+If the user isn't found in the OAUTH_USERS table, it will fallback to the
-     * system user information.
+     * custom_system_user_table table for system user information.
      *
      * @param $username
      * @return array|bool